-https://wedocs.unep.org/bitstream/handle/20.500.11822/27680/GEO6_front.pdf?sequence=1&isAll owed=y

-The sixth Global Environment Outlook (GEO 6) shows clearly that our species now stands at a crossroads.
-It can choose a challenging but navigable path towards a new golden age of sustainable development as envisaged by the United Nations' Agenda 2030 in which human hunger and poverty are consigned to history through the sustainable use of Earth's resources and the natural environment that leaves no-one behind.
+https://wedocs.unep.org/bitstream/handle/20.500.11822/27680/GEO6_front.pdf?sequence=1&isAllo wed=y development as envisaged by the United Nations' Agenda 2030 in which human hunger and poverty are consigned to history through the sustainable use of Earth's resources and the natural environment that leaves no-one behind.
 Or it can continue with current trends and practices, which will lead to a losing struggle against environmental disruptions, which threaten to overwhelm large parts of the world.
 GEO 6 clearly identifies the problems that have to be addressed if this latter outcome is to be avoided.
 But it also points to the solutions to these problems, to ways in which the aspirations of the Sustainable Development Goals (SDGs) can be realised and Earth's air, biodiversity, oceans, land and freshwater restored to health, to the incalculable benefit of Earth's people.
 The Chapters of the GEO 6 are: 1.
 Introduction and context; 2.
 Drivers of environmental change; 3.
 The current state of our data and knowledge; 4.
 Cross-cutting issues; 5.
 Air; 6.
 Biodiversity; 7.
 Oceans and coasts; 8.
 Land and soil; 9.
 Freshwater; 10.
 Approach to assessment of policy effectiveness; 11.
 Policy theory and practice; 12.
 Air policy; 13.
 Biodiversity policy; 14.
 Oceans and coastal policy; 15.
 Land and soil policy; 16.
 Freshwater policy; 17.
 Systemic policy approaches for cross-cutting issues; 18.
 Conclusions of policy effectiveness; 19.
 Outlooks in GEO-6; 20.
-A longterm vision for 2050; 21.
+A long-term vision for 2050; 21.
 Future development without targeted policies; 22.
 Pathways towards sustainable development; 23.
 Bottom-up Initiatives and Participatory Approaches for Outlooks; 24.
 The way forward; and 25.
 Future data and knowledge needs.